ece4078dev/ECE4078_Lab_2025/Week05-06/M2_marking.md

   <img src="Screenshots/bounding_box_bad_4.png" alt="Wrong bounding box 4" width="180"/>
 </p>

-**Example:**
-If an image contains a pear (target), a lemon (target), and a lime (distractor), you will only receive 3 points if your detector produces bounding boxes with correct labels for both the pear and the lemon, and does not produce any detection for the lime.

-You will receive 0 points if the lime is detected, if either the pear or lemon is missed, if either is detected with the wrong label, or if any extra bounding box appears.
 #### Optional Submission
 You may save the visualised output images from your detector run and submit them along with your code.
 This allows the teaching team to verify your results afterwards if there are any questions or discrepancies during marking.